yellows8/bootldr9_rawdevice/README.md

 # Payload format
 The format of the payload is based on offical FIRM(all 4 sections are supported).
 The payloadbuilder tool in this repo can be used to build payloads in this format.
 * The u32 at offset 0x4 in the header must match 0x742b4187(in official FIRM this is normally 0x0).
 The u32 at offset 0x3c in the header must match 0x1c083e7f(signature type).
-* The ARM11 entrypoint must be 0x0(since this bootloader is arm9-only), and the ARM9 entrypoint must be 0x0.
+* The ARM11 entrypoint must be 0x0(since this bootloader is arm9-only), and the ARM9 entrypoint must be non-zero.
 * The sections' offset and size must be 0x200-byte aligned.
 Address must be 4-byte aligned.
 * Like offical FIRM loading code, the sections' hashes are all validated.
 * Instead of a RSA signature, a raw sha256 hash from the "signature" over the first 0x100-bytes of the header is validated.
 * MPU is disabled and the sections are loaded with CPU-memcopy internally, hence the only memory that a section can't load to is blacklisted memory ranges.
-These are: all memory used by this loader, areas of ITCM which are used by the system, and the entire DTCM.
+This includes: all memory used by this loader, areas of ITCM which are used by the system, and the entire DTCM.